We may earn money or products from the companies mentioned in this post. Please check my disclosure policy to learn more.

 One major issue with accepting the comedogenic rating is the fact that everyone’s skin is different.
 Everyone has unique skin chemistry, different skin bacteria, and different activity levels.
 We all live under different environmental conditions and have different genes.

-A specific ingredient cannot have the same comedogenicity potential for each person.
+The same ingredient will not have the same comedogenicity potential for every person.
 All we can say is that people with oily skin are more prone to having acne, and if those people have sensitive skin as well, they are much more likely to develop acne.

-So Again, How Useful Is the Comedogenic Scale?
+So Again, Is the Comedogenic Scale Really Useful?

 Everyone likes to take the easy way out.
 That is the reason why this scale has become such a popular way to determine whether a product is safe for acnegenic skin or not.